livepeer/docs/docs/source/transcoding.md

 **I get an error that looks something like "failed to estimate gas needed: gas required exceeds allowance or always failing transaction".**

 - This is because the gas estimator is giving incorrect estimates.
 To fix it, you can manually pass in a gas limit using `-gasLimit`.
-For example, `livepeer -transcoder -publicIP x.x.x.x -gasLimit 400000`.
+For example, `$ livepeer -transcoder -publicIP x.x.x.x -gasLimit 400000`.

 TODO: These documents could be expanded with far more information about the transactions that a Livepeer Transcoder has to submit on a